 The Department of Science and Innovation and Council for Scientific and Industrial Research are working co-operatively to reduce the technical skills gap in South Africa and offer a bursary support programme for students who are pursuing Honour’s, Master’s, or Doctoral degrees in Engineering.
-Fields of study that qualify include aerospace, biotechnology, data science, biometrics, cybersecurity, and indigenous knowledge systems, among others.
+Fields of study that qualify include aerospace, biotechnology, data science, biometrics, cybersecurity, and indigenous knowledge systems.

 People with disabilities and those from previously disadvantaged communities are given preference.
 Students need to renew their bursaries each year, and a successful renewal depends on available funds and student performance.
 Bursaries range from R90,000-R130,000 based on the type of degree they are pursuing.